10 - 11 am - Brunch

 Dr. Tony Carilli, Professor of Economics and Business

 Each of the three majors in the Economics and Business department fits squarely in the traditional liberal arts.
 As a social science with its roots in things like political science, history, psychology, cultural studies, etc. it provides students insight into individual choice in a wide variety of circumstances.
 Each of the degrees will prepare you for a variety of choices after graduation and our graduates have gone on to great success in a wide variety of endeavors.
 The department has a proven track record of placing students in graduate programs in variety of disciplines including multiple professional schools.
-In this session students will learn about the hierarchical nature of the three majors (Mathematical Economics, Economics, and Economics & Business) and the necessary steps required to successfully complete each of these majors.
+In this session students will learn about the hierarchical nature of the three majors (Mathematical Economics, Economics, and Economics and Business) and the necessary steps required to successfully complete each of these majors.

 Flemming Center for Entrepreneurship and Innovation Information Sessions